spinnaker/spinnaker.io/content/en/docs/reference/halyard/secrets/gcs-secrets.md

 ---
 title: "Secrets in GCS"
-linkTitle: "Secrets in GCS"
-weight:
-description: >
-  This document describes how to set up Spinnaker secrets in a GCS bucket.
+description: This document describes how to set up Spinnaker secrets in a GCS bucket.
 ---

-This document describes how to set up Spinnaker secrets in a GCS bucket.
 This example uses a bucket (`mybucket`) to store GitHub credentials and a kubeconfig file.

 ## Authorization